-On the other side, the holding in Equinix detracted.
-Shares in the digital infrastructure company fell after its investor day in June, where management revealed a lower-than-expected outlook for near-term growth, primarily due to the need to invest in expanding capacity to meet demand from AI usage.
+Equinix was among the detractors.
+Shares in the digital infrastructure company fell after its investor day in June, where management revealed a lower-than-expected outlook for near-term growth, primarily due to the need to invest in expanding capacity to meet demand from Al usage.
 However, we continue to favour Equinix and its data centre business.
 The company has a superior moat via its network of data centres located at key enterprise hubs, which is difficult to replicate.
 Additionally, Equinix boasts a high-quality management team and conservative debt profile; the firm should benefit from its presence in less mature markets.
-Equinix is also benefiting from the move to cloud-based technologies and the need for businesses to connect networks and colocate workloads.
+Equinix is also benefiting from the move to cloud-based technologies and the need for businesses to connect networks and co-locate workloads.